 Our patients go home with an official Budwig Guide loaded with recipes, allowing them to continue preparing and enjoying these healthy meals when they return home.

 The Golden Medicine of Sunshine and Vitamin D

-Our patients find our location has been ideal for them to step out of the “rat race” of life, to disconnect, and to fully focus on regaining their health, both physically and emotionally.
-Enjoying the beautiful Mediterranean Sea, taking leisurely walks through the nearby parks, coupled with the relaxed Spanish lifestyle and the Mediterranean diet, has contributed significantly to the success of their healing journey.
+Moreover, our patients find our location has been ideal for them to step out of the “rat race” of life and to disconnect.
+Most find they can entirely focus on regaining their health, both physically and emotionally.
+The daily delights of the area such as the beautiful Mediterranean Sea, leisurely walking through the nearby parks, the relaxed Spanish lifestyle and the Mediterranean Diet, have all proved very beneficial.
+All these positive features and activities have contributed significantly to the success of their healing journey.

 HAVE YOU DOWNLOADED THE FREE BUDWIG GUIDE?
 CLICK HERE>>>

 We encourage anyone who is combating depression to spend at least 20 minutes per day outdoors.
 A University of Toronto researcher carried out a study examining 26 years of research.
 The results revealed that there was a vast improvement in mood levels for those who spent as little as 20 minutes in the sun.
 The study also confirmed, “that even low levels of physical activity (walking and gardening for 20-30 minutes a day) can ward off depression in people of all age groups (6).”

 Movement is essential.
 It aids our circulatory system and assists the body to produce endorphins and encephalin – also known as “happy hormones.”
 A walk in a park, cycling, swimming in the sea or a lake for 30 minutes are forms of exercise that most people can tolerate at levels specific to their physical condition.